teamup4highered/build-a-mobile-app-course/README.md

 **Requirements to complete:**
 1. pulish a test link for others to test
-2. receive two peer reviews for your app
+2. receive one peer reviews for your app
-3. give two peer reviews after testing peer apps
+3. give one peer reviews after testing peer apps

 ### Module 3 - Build an app for API data
 Develop an app as a team using data from an API, test and publish the app